Master-Apprentice Language Learning Program

-The program was developed by Leanne Hinton, working with the Native California Network and its subsidiary committee, the Advocates for Indigenous California Language Survival.
-The program was developed in collaboration with the speakers of six indigenous California languages: Karuk, Hupa, Yurok, Wintu, Yowlumne, and Mojave.
+The program was developed by Leanne Hinton and Nancy Richardson Steele, working with the Native California Network and its subsidiary committee, the Advocates for Indigenous California Language Survival.
+The program was developed in collaboration with the speakers of six Indigenous California languages: Karuk, Hupa, Yurok, Wintu, Yowlumne, and Mojave.
 The MALLP ran for the first time in the summer of 1993, and has grown each year since its inception.
 By 1996, only three years after it began, the program funded 26 teams, covering the original six languages, as well as Patwin, Paiute, and Kiliwa.
-Since its creation, the program has been adopted by several other endangered indigenous language groups, including Aboriginal groups in Australia and British Columbia, Canada, where it is now referred to as the Mentor-Apprentice Program.

 Onowa McIvor and Peter Jacobs from the University of Victoria, in particular, conducted a study of Mentor-Apprentice learners in BC and determined that this program is particularly effective for teaching adults.

 Design

 The program was designed to be easily utilized by groups without extensive linguistic training, allowing communities to use the program on their own.
 It was also designed to align with the traditional learning style of California indigenous groups, which favours a one-on-one, voluntary learning environment, as opposed to the Western model of education that emphasizes competition among students and negative consequences for poor performance (i.e. poor grades).
-The need for a program like the MALLP was evident due to the resource- and people-heavy nature of school-based language revitalization programs, like those used among the Maori, Irish, Hawaiians, and Welsh.
+The need for a program like the MALLP was evident due to the resource- and people-heavy nature of school-based language revitalization programs, like those used among the Māori, Irish, Hawaiians, and Welsh.
 In addition, most of the parental generation of indigenous California communities no longer spoke their ancestral language, eliminating the possibility of revitalization through use of the language in the home.
 Because of these issues, the MALLP was developed with the aim of assisting young professionals in these communities, and current and future parents, to become proficient speakers of their language.

-The Program
+Program

 The main goal of the MALLP is that the apprentice attains proficiency in their language over a few years, through the creation of mini-immersion settings within each team.
 To create the mini-immersion settings, the teams are encouraged to go about their daily lives as normal, for a minimum number of hours per week, but to always communicate in the language that is being learned.
 The program incorporates techniques from several language-learning programs, including Total Physical Response.

 The MALLP is based on ten main points: